jeremytammik/the_building_coder_blog/a/2062_gpt_prompt.md

 the [VisualStudioRevitAddinWizard](https://github.com/jeremytammik/VisualStudioRevitAddinWizard)
 Visual Studio templates to generate .NET Revit add-ins to Revit 2025.
 We have now dropped support for the VB.NET ones and focused on C# only.
+You can check the [VisualStudioRevitAddinWizard release 2025.0.0.0](https://github.com/jeremytammik/VisualStudioRevitAddinWizard/releases/tag/2025.0.0.0) and compare it with previous versions to see what changed.
+Many thanks to George for the update!

 ####<a name="3"></a> DirectContext3D Video

 Luiz Henrique [@ricaun](https://ricaun.com/) Cassettari published the results of his experiments runnning a video inside a Revit 3D environment using `DirectContext3D`.
 Check out the result in the four-minute video [Playing 'Bad Apple' using Revit API DirectContext3D](https://youtu.be/BlymuRzS_Hk).
+Thank you, ricaun, for the cool project.

 This reminds me of my precursor RevitWebcam sample making use of the AVF Analysis Visualisation Framework to display live webcam images on Revit BIM element faces in real time: